oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

      ```
      <copy>
-     # Load the locations data
+     # Load the transactions data
      BATCH_SIZE = 1000
      with connection.cursor() as cursor:
          with open('transactions.csv', 'r') as csv_file: